-Through a total misunderstanding, I had no idea that what I was doing was actually making me feel worse.
-This is how we get into a loop with so much of our suffering.
-We don’t always see the message our mind and body is sending us and do the opposite of what is needed.
+Through a total misunderstanding, I had no idea that what I was doing was actually keeping me in a loop of suffering.
+Unfortunately, we don’t always see the message our mind and body is sending us and do the opposite of what is required.

-So much over thinking ended with just this one insight.
+So much overthinking ended with just this one insight.
 Understanding what had kept me in the cycle and what was needed for me to heal also stopped me mentally trying to escape or fix it.
-So much wasted brain activity was stopped there and then and my brain could finally get the rest it needed to start the healing process.
+So much wasted brain activity ceased there and then and my brain could finally get the rest it needed to start the healing process.

 Mental exhaustion can easily be reversed with the right understanding and approach.
 If possible, you could make changes in your personal life that can reduce your stress or give you more downtime.
-Just having a new outlook on life and realising what is causing so much of your suffering really helps, as when you see the reason behind your suffering it is much easier to make the changes required.
+Just having a new outlook on life and realising what is causing so much of your suffering helps enormously, as when you see the reason behind your pain, it is much easier to make the changes required.

-In most cases when we worry or stress over things, it is not the outside that needs to change, more our perception of the outside events that does.
-If you want peace in your life, always concentrate on changing the inside and not so much the outside.
-If you find more peace within, it’s amazing how fewer problems you seem to have on the outside.
-What once sent you into a frenzy, hardly seems bothering with now and if there are real problems in your life, you feel much calmer in dealing with them.
+Once you find more peace within then, it’s amazing how many fewer problems you seem to have on the outside.
+What once sent you into a frenzy, hardly seems bothering with now, and if there are real problems in your life, you feel much calmer in dealing with them.

 Helpful tips on recovering from mental exhaustion

 2. Be patient.
 Recovering from mental fatigue can take time and a lot of patience.
-Getting frustrated or impatient will just lead you to go back to trying to find a quick fix, which will once again result in over-thinking.
-The easier you are on yourself, the quicker your mind can heal.
+Getting frustrated or impatient will most likely lead you to go back to trying to find a quick fix, which will once again result in overthinking.
+The easier you are on yourself, the faster your mind can heal.

 3. Spend some time in the outdoors.
-Don’t sit at home, looking at the same surroundings, and brood about your predicament.
+Don’t sit at home, looking at the same surroundings and brooding about your predicament.
 Go outside and give your mind a new environment to enjoy and some fresh air.
 Being outdoors works wonders at clearing out the mental cobwebs.

 5. Take things at your own pace, don’t feel any guilt for the things you can and can’t do.
 Be prepared to say no to tasks that seem too much for you at the minute.

-7. Give your brain a break and unplug everything, from your PC to your TV, and just sit with yourself, however uncomfortable that may feel initially.
+7. Give your brain a break and unplug everything, from your PC to your TV.
+Just sit with yourself, however uncomfortable that may feel initially.
 Many people find this hard as they are so used to something going on or constant mental stimulation.
 But shutting off this stimulation, even for just a small part of the day, can be hugely beneficial in the long run.

 You can follow the above and also create your own practices to give the mind a break.
 You know yourself better than anyone, so do what feels right for you.
-The bottom line is to find a way to give the mind more of a break by taking some mental time-outs and cutting down on the stress, worry, and over-thinking.
-This is what will begin the healing process and lead your mind back to feeling refreshed and improve your clarity and concentration levels.
+The bottom line is to find a way to give the mind more of a break by taking some mental time-outs and cutting down on the stress, worry and overthinking.
+Following the above is what will begin the healing process and lead your mind back to feeling refreshed and improve your clarity and concentration levels.